-When the Sensor detects an attacked destination it can activate a Filter instance.
-The Filter cannot run stand-alone and can only be used in conjunction with a Sensor.
-The Filter includes a sophisticated traffic analysis engine that detects attack patterns by inspecting packets and flows sent to the attacked destinations.
+When a Sensor detects that a destination is under attack, it executes a Response that can activate a Filter instance.
+Filter instances cannot run stand-alone and can only be started through Responses.

+WanGuard Filter includes a sophisticated traffic analysis engine that detects attack patterns by inspecting packets and flows sent to the attacked destinations.

-Each attack pattern is formed by malicious packets that share some common OSI Layer 3-5 data:
+Each attack pattern is formed by malicious packets that share some common OSI Layer 3-7 data:

-- When an attack is launched from a non-spoofed IP address, the attack pattern is always the IP of the attacker. - When the attack is spoofed and comes from random IP addresses, the attack pattern can be a common source or destination TCP or UDP port, source or destination IP address, IP protocol number, packet length, TTL, ICMP type, etc. - When the Filter detects multiple attack patterns, it generates only the filtering rule(s) that have the least negative impact on normal customer traffic.
+- When an attack is launched from a non-spoofed IP address, the attack pattern is always the IP of the attacker. - When the attack is spoofed and comes from random IP addresses, the attack pattern can be a common source or destination TCP or UDP port, source or destination IP address, IP protocol number, packet length, packet content, TTL, ICMP type, DNS Transaction ID, originating country, etc. - When WanGuard Filter detects multiple attack patterns, it generates only the filtering rule(s) that have the least negative impact on normal customer traffic.

-Attack patterns are translated by the Filter into filtering rules that can be applied on the server's stateless firewall, on the network adapter's hardware packet filter, or on third-party appliances.
-The Filter is designed to generate filtering rules that block malicious traffic in a granular manner, without impacting the user experience or resulting in downtime.
+Each attack pattern detected by WanGuard Filter is translated into a filtering rule that can be applied on the server's stateless firewall, on the network adapter's hardware packet filter, or on third-party appliances.
+WanGuard Filter is designed to generate filtering rules that block malicious traffic in a granular manner, without impacting the user experience or resulting in downtime.

-The stateless operation of the Sensor and Filter ensures detection and mitigation of volumetric attacks that may cripple even the most powerful stateful devices, such as firewalls, Intrusion Detection Systems (IDS) or Intrusion Protection Systems (IPS).
-The disadvantage of the stateless operation is that the Sensor and Filter are unable to detect and block non-volumetric application-layer (OSI Layer 7) attacks, unlike traditional IPSes.
-The Filter should be installed on the network's entry points, before other stateful devices.
+The stateless operation of WanGuard Sensor and WanGuard Filter ensures detection and mitigation of volumetric attacks that may cripple even the most powerful stateful devices such as firewalls, Intrusion Detection Systems (IDS) or Intrusion Protection Systems (IPS).
+This is why the WanGuard servers should be installed near the network's entry points, before other stateful devices.